garvbox-net/infra-ng/docs/infra-design.md

 * Kube cluster with kraken, ark and a VM on ultron as the controller nodes an
   * GlusterFS highly available NFS share for main storage and pod backing

+# Networking
+Documentation about the internal network config, site to site links and public DNS setups.

+## Site to Site Connections
+**Objectives**:
+* Seamless Connections between all managed sites requiring no VPN software on endpoints
+* DNS lookups from any site to any other
+* Firewall monitoring and traffic reporting between sites

+See [Network Design](./networking.md#site-to-site-connections) for site connectivity details.

 ## DNS & Subdomains

 ### DNS Infrastructure